xxxnell/how-do-vits-work/README.md

 <details>
 <summary>
   Pretrained models for CIFAR-100 are also provided: <a href="https://github.com/xxxnell/how-do-vits-work-storage/releases/download/v0.1/resnet_50_cifar100_691cc9a9e4.pth.tar">ResNet-50</a>, <a href="https://github.com/xxxnell/how-do-vits-work-storage/releases/download/v0.1/vit_ti_cifar100_9857b21357.pth.tar">ViT-Ti</a>, <a href="https://github.com/xxxnell/how-do-vits-work-storage/releases/download/v0.1/pit_ti_cifar100_0645889efb.pth.tar">PiT-Ti</a>, and <a href="https://github.com/xxxnell/how-do-vits-work-storage/releases/download/v0.1/swin_ti_cifar100_ec2894492b.pth.tar">Swin-Ti</a>.
-We recommend using <a href="https://github.com/rwightman/pytorch-image-models">timm</a> for ImageNet-1K (e.g., please refer to <code><a href="https://github.com/xxxnell/how-do-vits-work/blob/transformer/fourier_analysis.ipynb">fourier_analysis.ipynb</a></code>).
+We recommend using <a href="https://github.com/rwightman/pytorch-image-models">timm</a> for ImageNet-1K for the sake of simplicity (e.g., please refer to <code><a href="https://github.com/xxxnell/how-do-vits-work/blob/transformer/fourier_analysis.ipynb">fourier_analysis.ipynb</a></code>).
   </summary>
 <br/>
 The codes below are snippets for (a) loading pretrained models and (b) converting them into block sequences.